mypancho/Cosmos-Pancho-Server-Manager/readme.md

 # Licence

-PSM is using the Apache 2.0 Licence with the Commons Clause 1.0.
+Pancho Server Manager is using the Apache 2.0 Licence with the Commons Clause 1.0.
 This is a common clause among open source infrastructure software, such as databases, reverse proxies, etc...

 TL;DR: You can use it freely.
 You can also fork it and redistribute it, But you are not allowed to sell it, a derivative or to sell a service based on it (ex.
 SaaS or PaaS).